operable/cog-book/cog-book/source/sections/writing_a_command_bundle.rst

     require 'twitter'
     require 'json'

     account = (ENV['COG_OPT_AS'] ?
-ENV['COG_OPT_AS'] : ENV['TWITTER_DEFAULT_ACCOUNT']).upcase #
+ENV['COG_OPT_AS'] : ENV['TWITTER_DEFAULT_ACCOUNT']).upcase
     client = Twitter::REST::Client.new(
       consumer_key: ENV["TWITTER_CONSUMER_KEY_#{account}"],
       consumer_secret: ENV["TWITTER_CONSUMER_SECRET_#{account}"],
       access_token: ENV["TWITTER_ACCESS_TOKEN_#{account}"],
       access_token_secret: ENV["TWITTER_ACCESS_TOKEN_SECRET_#{account}"])

-    tweets = client.user_timeline(count: 5).map do |tweet| #
+    tweets = client.user_timeline(count: 5).map do |tweet|
       {message: tweet.full_text, url: tweet.url}
     end

-    puts "COG_TEMPLATE: tweet" #
+    puts "COG_TEMPLATE: tweet"
     puts "JSON"
-    puts JSON.generate(tweets) #
+    puts JSON.generate(tweets)

+**Annotations by line number:**

--  We’ll take care of the account switching in Ruby, instead of in a shell script as we did for the ``tweet`` command earlier.
+**Line 7** We’ll take care of the account switching in Ruby, instead of in a shell script as we did for the ``tweet`` command earlier.

--  Here we call the client’s API method that retrieves tweets from our authenticated user.
+**Line 14** Here we call the client’s API method that retrieves tweets from our authenticated user.
 As called here, this will result in no more than 5 tweets.
 This is configurable in the API client we’re using, however; a refinement of this command could involve accepting an optional number of tweets to retrieve.

--  As before, we specify our template to use.
+**Line 18** As before, we specify our template to use.
 Notice, however, that we’re using the same template as our earlier ``tweet`` command.
 This is intentional; we’re generating the same "shape" of data, and so it’s natural that we’d template it the same way.
 A command can use any template within its own bundle.

--  Here we generate the JSON string to send back, but notice this time we’re sending back an array of objects; in our ``tweet`` command, we only sent back a single object.
+**Line 20** Here we generate the JSON string to send back, but notice this time we’re sending back an array of objects; in our ``tweet`` command, we only sent back a single object.

 Now that we’ve got a source of tweets, let’s see how we can process them in a downstream command.